2173 Claims Must Particularly Point Out and Distinctly Claim the Invention [R-11.2013]

 - (b) More than one claim may be presented provided they differ substantially from each other and are not unduly multiplied.

 If an undue multiplicity rejection under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is appropriate, the examiner should contact applicant by telephone explaining that the claims are unduly multiplied and will be rejected under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.
 Note MPEP § 408.
 The examiner should also request that applicant select a specified number of claims for purpose of examination.
 If applicant is willing to select, by telephone, the claims for examination, an undue multiplicity rejection on all the claims based on 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, should be made in the next Office action along with an action on the merits on the selected claims.
 If applicant refuses to comply with the telephone request, an undue multiplicity rejection of all the claims based on 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, should be made in the next Office action.
 Applicant’s reply must include a selection of claims for purpose of examination, the number of which may not be greater than the number specified by the examiner.
 In response to applicant’s reply, if the examiner adheres to the undue multiplicity rejection, it should be repeated and the selected claims will be examined on the merits.
-This procedure preserves applicant’s right to have the rejection on undue multiplicity reviewed by the Board of Patent Appeals and Interferences.
+This procedure preserves applicant’s right to have the rejection on undue multiplicity reviewed by the Patent Trail and Appeal Board.

 2173.05(o) Double Inclusion